-Using the file-open command (under the Office button) you can open any text file of data and import it into Excel for calculations or graphing.
-You can also Copy (crtl-C) (One of the clipboard options from the Home tab) tables from other Excel spreadsheets, word processor documents, from a text file, or from a tabular display on the web and then Paste (crtl-V) (clipboard option from the Home tab) this data into excel.
+Using the file-open command you can open any text file of data and import it into Excel for calculations or graphing.
+You can also Copy (edit-copy command) tables from other Excel spreadsheets, from a word processor document, from a text file, or from a tabular display on the web and then Paste (Edit-past command) this data into excel.
 Sometimes everything works out great and the columns from the original data source remain in tact when pasted into Excel.
 Often this is not the case and what you get is a single column with all data together.
 As shown below, fixing this is easy.
 Once the data are in columns you can then Graph this data and perform calculations with it.
 This section is intended to help you do this easily.

-If the data is already in the Excel format \.xls, open it using the open command (under Office button).
+If the data is already in the Excel format \.xls, open it using the file-open command.
 Navigate to where the file is stored on you computer, click on it and then open. (the \ here indicates any file name)

-If the data is in a tab delimited text format \.txt, or comma delimited text \.csv open it using the open command
+If the data is in a tab delimited text format \.txt, or comma delimited text \.csv open it using the file-open command

-If the data is in a tab delimited text format .txt, ForcelNumNum A DUNPop open it using the open command .
-To see text files you have to change file types to All files or Text files in the drop down menu for file type in SUNPopAll SUNPopHigh SUNPopLow SUNPopMed IXLicon the Open Dialog Box.
+If the data is in a tab delimited text format \.txt, open it using the file-open command.
+To see text files you have to change file types to All files or Text files in the drop down menu for file type in the Open Dialog Box.
 Navigate to where the file is stored on your computer, click on it and then open.
-Excel generally knows what you're trying All Microsoft Excel Files Microsoft Excel Files Web Pages File game: Text Files Query Files Files of type: All Files Cancel to import so using the default entries that follow typically does the trick.
+Excel generally knows what you're trying to import so using the default entries that follow typically does the trick.